-Bassmaster Elite Series pro Mark Menendez knows it is not that easy to catch bass guarding fry even though the fish will attack anything that threatens its young ones.
-“The bass are in a mood where they are guarding their fry and they are generally higher in the water column,” Menendez says.
-“So traditional presentations of Texas rigs and shaky heads and jigs, which are falling in the water column don’t work that well.
+Bassmaster Elite Series pro Mark Menendez knows it is not easy to catch bass guarding fry even though the fish will attack anything threatening its young ones.
+“The bass are in a mood where they are guarding their fry, and they are generally higher in the water column,” Menendez says.
+“So traditional presentations of Texas rigs and shaky heads and jigs falling in the water column don’t work that well.
 You have to go to some alternatives then.”

 Occasionally you will also see the male bass cruising around the fry in protection mode.
-“A lot of times they will give themselves away,” Menendez says.
-During the recent Toyota Bassmaster Texas Fest at Lake Fork, Menendez noticed bass pushing water along the surface which signaled to him that the fish were chasing away bluegill and other predators from the fry.
-Menendez claims he caught “several good keepers” that were guarding fry during the Texas Fest.
+“A lot of times, they will give themselves away,” Menendez says.
+Menendez noticed bass pushing water along the surface during the recent Toyota Bassmaster Texas Fest at Lake Fork.
+This signaled to him that the fish were chasing away bluegill and other predators from the fry.
+Menendez claims he caught “several good keepers” guarding fry during the Texas Fest.

-When he finds fry, Menendez casts past the young fish and work his lure through the fry to get the attention of the male guarding bass.
-“I want to interrupt those fry to make sure if there is a guarding bass there I will get its attention,” Menendez says.
+When he finds fry, Menendez casts past the young fish and works his lure through the fry to get the attention of the male guarding bass.
+“I want to interrupt those fry to make sure if there is a guarding bass there, I will get its attention,” Menendez says.
 “So your lure has to be in and amongst those fry.”

 Menendez considers ideal conditions for the guarding fry pattern are clear water--so the protector bass can see intruders “coming to mess with its babies”--and calm weather.
-“The least amount of wind you can get the better off you are so you can see the fry,” Menendez says.
+“The less wind you can get, the better off you are so you can see the fry,” Menendez says.